 Equity is represented by total assets minus total liabilities.
 Equity or Net Worth is the most patient and last to mature source of funds.
 It represents the owners' share in the financing of all the assets.

 Understanding a balance sheet can be complicated.
 If after reading this article, you find yourself needing more clarification about how to incorporate a balance sheet into your business, you may want to speak with a qualified small business attorney.
-Get a free review of your legal needs from a local attorney.
+Get a head start today by finding an experienced small business lawyer near you.